googleapis/google-cloud-python/packages/google-cloud-ndb/docs/migrating.rst

 The `ndb` client uses ``google.auth`` for authentication, consistent with other Google Cloud Platform client libraries.
-The client can take a `credentials` parameter or get the credentials using the `GOOGLE_APPLCATION_CREDENTIALS` environment variable, which is the recommended option.
+The client can take a `credentials` parameter or get the credentials using the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, which is the recommended option.
 For more information about authentication, consult the `Cloud Storage Client Libraries
 <https://cloud.google.com/storage/docs/reference/libraries>`_ documentation.